ralphkb/sentinel-tickets/README.md

 You may also consider leaving a star, all support is welcome and really appreciated, thank you! ❤️

 ## Documentation
-The Wiki will be improved over time and can be found here: https://github.com/ralphkb/sentinel-tickets/wiki
+You can find the documentation website of the bot here: https://sentinel-tickets-docs.pages.dev/

 ## Bug Reporting
 - For bug reports, open an issue [here](https://github.com/ralphkb/sentinel-tickets/issues).